LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 EOF
 ```

-As you see we will create a PVC called rbd-pvc that will claim for a 1GB volume out of our CephBlockPool, let's create it and verify it's in bound state:
+As you see we will create a PVC called rbd-pvc that will claim a 1GB volume out of our CephBlockPool, let's create it and verify it's in bound state:
 ```bash
 oc get pvc